privacycg/CHIPS/README.md

 1. Set the cookie's partition-key to the attribute-value of the element in the attribute-list whose attribute-name is "PartitionKey".

-Also, we would modify the first part of step 19 of the algorithm in step 5.4 to also include the partition-key in the list of cookie attributes to check, so that two cookies with the same name, domain, host-only-flag, and path can coexist in the cookie store if their partition-key differs.
+Also, we would modify the first part of step 19 of the algorithm in step 5.4 to also include the partition-key in the list of cookie attributes to check, so that two cookies with the same name, domain, host-only-flag, and path can coexist in the cookie store if their partition-key values differ.

 ### Attaching a `Partitioned` cookie to a request